Ultramann/shifu/README.md

     Show this help
 ```

 Above we see that we asked for help on the root command and got back the terse and long help we included in our changes to `kfp_help_cmd`.
 We also see a subcommand section that includes the names of subcommands and their terse help.
-Note, even though we declared arguments in `kfp_help_cmd` -- for `LOUD` and `QUIET` -- we don't see help for them here because `kfp_help_cmd` has no call to `shifu_cmd_func`.
+Note, even though we declared arguments in `kfp_help_cmd` -- for loud and quiet -- we don't see help for them here because `kfp_help_cmd` has no call to `shifu_cmd_func`; aka they can't be used here.

 ```txt
 $ examples/kfp-help quote -h